• WorldView

 Measuring 36 feet high and weighing 83 tons, the commanding red granite statue of King Ramses II was rediscovered by Italian explorer Giovanni Battista Caviglia in 1820.
 In the 1950s, the statue pieces were assembled to full height and displayed for many decades in the center of a traffic circle in Cairo known as Ramses Square.

-Now, it will take up its permanent home in the museum’s soaring, glass-roofed atrium, which had to be built around the massive statue.
+Now, it's permanent home is in the museum’s soaring, glass-roofed atrium, which had to be built around the massive statue.
 When Ramses arrived for installment, after a 10-hour journey, he was met by a celebratory display of fanfare, led by a military procession and serenaded by the Egyptian national anthem.
 Behind the great king, the grand staircase hosts 87 other statues of gods and kings, a grand and historic assembly to welcome visitors through this first space of the museum.